pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 Of course this works even better if you are in a tracing context, where everything is put into a trace, which is basically one incredibly long basic block.
-And indeed, what I describe in this post is very similar to the one PyPy's JIT optimizer uses.
 In a JIT context it's also quite important that the optimizer itself runs quickly.

 Various other optimizations are possible in this model.
 I plan to write a